rclone/rclone/docs/content/bisync.md

 ## Getting started {#getting-started}

 - [Install rclone](/install/) and setup your remotes.
-- Bisync will create its working directory at `~/.cache/rclone/bisync` on Linux or `~/Library/Caches/rclone/bisync` on MacOS or `C:\Users\MyLogin\AppData\Local\rclone\bisync` on Windows.
+- Bisync will create a default working directory at `~/.cache/rclone/bisync` on Linux or `~/Library/Caches/rclone/bisync` on MacOS or `C:\Users\MyLogin\AppData\Local\rclone\bisync` on Windows.
   Make sure that this location is writable.
+  The default working directory is derived from [--cache-dir](https://rclone.org/docs/#cache-dir-dir) and can be specified by the `--workdir` flag.
 - Run bisync with the `--resync` flag, specifying the paths to the local and remote sync directory roots.
 - For successive sync runs, leave off the `--resync` flag.